reactjs/react.dev/beta/src/content/learn/separating-events-from-effects.md

 ## Reactive values and reactive logic {/*reactive-values-and-reactive-logic*/}

-Intuitively, you could say that event handlers are always triggered "manually," for example by clicking a button.
+Intuitively, you could say that event handlers are always triggered "manually", for example by clicking a button.
 Effects, on the other hand, are "automatic": they run and re-run as often as it's needed to stay synchronized.

 There is a more precise way to think about this.